 When we moved to Austin three years ago, I could never have imagined how hard and fast I would fall for this city.
 Not only is the weather beautiful most of the year enabling an active outdoor culture, but it has much to offer in amazing food, cool activities, great local shopping, and an overall super hip vibe.

 I have been trying to convince my old friends to come join me for a girls trip in Austin and thought that if I put together the itinerary I might woo them down.
-I have partnered with Murad skin care to share my Austin, Texas weekend girls trip, including some of the best spots in the city for hanging with your besties.
+I’m excited to share my Austin, Texas weekend girls trip, including some of the best spots in the city for hanging with your besties.

 Hotel Saint Cecilia is the queen bee of cool hotels in Austin, located in the heart of South Congress.
 The iconic hotel is complete with private grounds and the Instagram-famous SOUL pool.
 The rooms are a bit pricey, so this is a great one for a splurge.

 Kimber Modern offers clean lines, thoughtfully designed modern decor, and great location along South Congress.
 It is one of Austin’s premier boutique hotels, and would be a fun place to call home on your stay.

 Hotel San Jose is a lush, bungalow-style hotel also along the bustling South Congress Avenue.
 In addition to the mid-century industrial Texan decor, the hotel offers a full calendar of events, so you’re always sure to be in the happening spot.

 We’ll start with my favorite brunch down at South Congress Café, because no girls trip is complete without brunch.
 This little place fills up quickly so go early to get a seat.
 I always order the migas, but have been tempted by the carrot cake French Toast as well.
 The cafe’s location right along South Congress Avenue shopping district make it a perfect place to start the day.